Mexican Border Defense Medal: Appearance

 On August 22, 2025, a design for the new award was uploaded to the online database of the US Army Institute of Heraldry.
 This design is identical to the previous Mexican Border Service Medal, an award created in 1918 for US troops engaged in military operations against Francisco "Pancho" Villa.
 The bronze medal depicts a keystone tablet with a Roman gladius (short sword) hanging from it.
 The tablet is surrounded by laurel wreaths and is inscribed with the words "For Service On The Mexican Border."
+The reverse side is the Coat of Arms of the United States above a scroll and surrounded by a wreath ending at the center with cross rifles in dexter, crossed sabers in sinister and crossed cannons in base.